expo/expo/docs/versions/v14.0.0/guides/using-graphql.md

 Same goes for the **GraphQL client**, it is of course possible for you to write the client that is responsible for interacting with a GraphQL backend yourself.

 But if you want to save time, you can use [**Apollo**](http://dev.apollodata.com/), a ready-made GraphQL client that integrates easily with React Native as well as with any other frontend technology of your choice.
-This means that you could reuse the code from your Exponent app in your web app regardless of the framework.
+This means that you could reuse the code from your Expo app in your web app regardless of the framework.
 Apollo also integrates cleanly into popular development tools like Redux, and may be easily extended to fit your apps specific needs.
 Most important though is that the Apollo client is community driven with all development happening in the open.

 Using the Apollo client, you can benefit from _caching_, _optimistic UI_, _subscriptions_ and a lot more.
 To learn more, visit [dev.apollodata.com/react](http://dev.apollodata.com/react/).

 ### Learn more

 In the following, we'll explain how to set up a GraphQL project using these two technologies.
-For an in-depth tutorial on how to use Graphcool with the Apollo client, visit the [Learn Apollo Exponent Guide](https://www.learnapollo.com/tutorial-react-native-exponent/rne-01/).
+For an in-depth tutorial on how to use Graphcool with the Apollo client, visit the [Learn Apollo Expo Guide](https://www.learnapollo.com/tutorial-react-native-exponent/rne-01/).

 We also prepared a full **Instagram example that uses Graphcool, Apollo and Auth0** - you can check it out [here](https://github.com/graphcool-examples/exponent-auth0-instagram-example).